 Conversely, in areas where there are cyclical environmental conditions, such as where Concrete is exposed to strong tidal flows of aerated salt water or where there are daily weather conditions, e.g., where there is direct sunlight in the day and high humidity and low temperatures in the night, there can be significant damage at low chloride concentrations.

-Various ideas have been proposed on what chloride is doing to cause this depassivation, but there seems to be agreement that, in localised areas, the passive film is broken down, resulting in pitting.
+Various ideas have been proposed about how chloride causes this depassivation, but there seems to be agreement that, in localised areas, the passive film is broken down, resulting in pitting.

-In the pits, an acidic environment exists, and when Concrete is stripped from the corrosion sites on the steel, green-black and yellow-black compounds can often be observed.
+In the pits, an acidic environment exists, and when Concrete is stripped from corrosion sites on the steel, green-black and yellow-black compounds are often observed.

 These are probably intermediate complexes that contain chloride and allow a lower activation energy for oxidation.
 In the corrosion process, chloride is not held as a final product and can be thought of as acting as a catalyst.